Easyviz

 field used to illustrate the commands for 2D scalar field plotting.

-the vector components are passed as arguments to quiver
+the vector components are passed as arguments to quiver, which in

 turn produces the plot in Figure 31.